-(14.1) $Init \wedge \Box [Next]{vars} \wedge Temporal$
+(14.1) $$Init \wedge \Box [Next]{vars} \wedge Temporal$$

-where Init is the initial predicate, Next is the next-state relation, vars is the tuple of all variables, and Temporal is a temporal formula that usually specifies a liveness condition.
-(Liveness and temporal formulas are explained in Chapter 8.
-If your specification contains no liveness condition, you can ignore the discussion of temporal checking.)
-TLC does not handle the hiding operator $\exists$ (temporal existential quantification).
+where Init is the initial predicate, Next is the next-state action, vars is the tuple of all variables, and Temporal is a temporal formula that usually specifies a liveness condition.
+Liveness and temporal formulas are explained in Chapter 8.
+If your specification contains no Temporal formula, so it has the form $Init \land \Box [Next]{vars}$, then you can ignore the discussion of temporal checking.
+TLC does not handle the hiding operator \exists (temporal existential quantification).
 You can check a specification with hidden variables by checking the internal specification, in which those variables are visible.

 The most effective way to find errors in a specification is by trying to verify that it satisfies properties that it should.
-TLC can check that the specification satisfies (implies) any TLA formulas that do not contain $\exists$ .
-You can also run TLC without checking any of these properties, in which case it will just look for "silliness" errors and for deadlock.
+TLC can check that the specification satisfies (implies) a large class of TLA formulas-a class whose main restriction is that formulas may not contain \exists .
+You can also run TLC without having it check any property, in which case it will just look for two kinds of errors:

-The absence of deadlock is a particular property that we often want a specification to satisfy; it is expressed by the formula $\Box$ (ENABLED Next).
-A counterexample to this invariance property is a behavior exhibiting deadlock-that is, reaching a state in which Next is not enabled, so no further (nonstuttering) step is possible.
+- "Silliness" errors.
+As explained in Section 6.2, a silly expression is one like 3 + \langle 1, 2 \rangle, whose meaning is not determined by the semantics of TLA+.
+A specification is incorrect if whether or not some particular behavior satisfies it depends on the meaning of a silly expression. - Deadlock.
+The absence of deadlock is a particular property that we often want a specification to satisfy; it is expressed by the invariance property □(ENABLED Next).
+A counterexample to this property is a behavior exhibiting deadlock-that is, reaching a state in which Next is not enabled, so no further (nonstuttering) step is possible.
 TLC normally checks for deadlock, but this checking can be disabled since, for some systems, deadlock may just indicate successful termination.

-I will illustrate the use of TLC with a simple example: a specification of the alternating bit protocol for sending data over a lossy FIFO transmission line.
+The use of TLC will be illustrated with a simple example-a specification of the alternating bit protocol for sending data over a lossy FIFO transmission line.
 An algorithm designer might describe the protocol as a system that looks like this:

 The sender can send a value when the one-bit values sBit and sAck are equal.
 It sets the variables sent to the value it is sending and complements sBit.
 This value is eventually delivered to the receiver by setting the variable rcvd and complementing the one-bit value rBit.
 Some time later, the sender's sAck value is complemented, permitting the next value to be sent.
-The protocol uses two lossy FIFO transmission lines: the sender sends data and control information on msgQ, and the receiver sends acknowledgments on ackQ.
+The protocol uses two lossy FIFO transmission lines: the sender sends data and control information on msaQ, and the receiver sends acknowledgments on ackQ.

 The complete protocol specification appears in module AlternatingBit in Figure 14.1 on the following two pages.
 It is fairly straightforward, except for the liveness condition.
 Because messages can be repeatedly lost from the queues, strong fairness of the actions that receive messages is required to ensure that a message that keeps getting resent is eventually received.
 However, don't worry about the details of the specification.
-For now, all you need to know are the declarations:
+For now, all you need to know are the declarations and the types of the variables:

 CONSTANT Data The set of data values that can be sent.
-VARIABLES msgQ, ackQ, sBit, sAck, rBit, sent, rcvd - MODULE AlternatingBit -
+VARIABLES msgQ, ackQ, sBit, sAck, rBit, sent, rcvd